surajshetiya/fairness-range-queries-icde-2022/README.md

 Change the postgres credentials in the script to work with the database.

+Please reach out to us at suraj.shetiya@mavs.uta.edu or iswift2@uic.edu in case of doubts with code.

-[1] Fairness-Aware Range Queries for Selecting Unbiased Data [2] Coverage-based Rewriting for Data Preparation
+[1] Fairness-Aware Range Queries for Selecting Unbiased Data

+[2] Coverage-based Rewriting for Data Preparation